gremble0/bufferstack.nvim/README.md

 # bufferstack.nvim
-A plugin that fixes the unintuitive behavior of the `:bprevious` and `:bnext` commands in vim by providing two "patched" commands `require("bufferstack").bprevious` and `require("bufferstack").bnext`.
+A plugin that fixes the unintuitive behavior of the `:bprevious` and `:bnext` commands in vim by providing two patched commands `require("bufferstack").bprevious` and `require("bufferstack").bnext`.
 The plugin maintains an internal stack (hence the name) that is rotated left or right whenever the `bprevious` or `bnext` commands are invoked.

 ## Differences from default behavior
 In default vim when you do `:bprevious` or `bnext` it will simply look at the list of open buffers and select the buffer with the closest buffer id to the one that is active.
 This means that if you for example have three open buffers - 1, 2, 3 - and you do `:bprevious` while in buffer 2 it will take you to buffer 1.
 If you then open buffer 3 and do `:bprevious` again it will take you to buffer 2, which is probably not what you wanted to do.